USAMAWIZARD/file-sharing-with-peer-to-peer-webrtc/README.md

 # Motivation
-Many a times we have to share file between devices but you have to download cetain application on the the devices for sharing the files. but every divice have browser buildin so why not share the files browser to browser.This project connects the devices peer to peer to share the data between devices.
+Many a times we have to share file between devices but you have to download cetain application on the the devices for sharing the files. but every device have browser builtin so why not share the files browser to browser.This project connects the devices peer to peer to share the data between devices.

 ## Screenshots